Positively curved K\"ahler metrics on tube domains and their applications to optimal transport: Synthetic Notions of Curvature in Complex Geometry and Optimal Transport

-In the previous section, we used analysis from complex geometry to find cost functions of interest to optimal transport.
-Here, we do the converse, and use optimal transport to better understand the complex geometry.
-More precisely, we show how optimal transport can be used to define synthetic curvature bounds in K\"ahler geometry.
+In this section, we discuss ways to define synthetic curvature bounds in K\"ahler geometry.
 We use the term ``synthetic curvature" in the sense of defining curvature for low-regularity metric spaces, which may not be smooth enough for the Riemann curvature tensor to be defined.
 This notion has also been called ``coarse curvature" (see, e.g., \cite{AcheWarren}), but we will not use this terminology.
 Although the concept is perhaps best understood by analogy, we will use the following definition for \textit{synthetic curvature bounds}.

 \begin{definition*}[Synthetic curvature bounds] A condition $Q_\kappa$ is a synthetic lower bound for a curvature tensor $S$ if the following two conditions hold: \begin{enumerate} \item On a smooth manifold $M$ where $S$ is defined, \item The condition $Q_\kappa$ is well-defined for spaces with low regularity (where $S$ is not well-defined). \end{enumerate} \end{definition*}